sholtodouglas/hierarchial_robotics/README.md

 ```
 To load saved weights, use --load True, which will load from the same --exp_name.

-Other algorithms are HER (using SAC), TD3, hierarchy (based on Levy et al's Hierarchial Actor Critic).
+Other algorithms are HER.py (using SAC), TD3.py, hierarchy.py (based on Levy et al's Hierarchial Actor Critic).
+All follow the same interface as SAC.

 Once you have trained a model, you can use collect_expert.py to collect --n_steps on --env using the model loaded with --exp_name.